luhuimao/morgan/book/src/cluster.md

 takes the slowest validator of a supermajority to vote.
 For the next million nodes, confirmation increases by only one network hop.

-Solana defines confirmation as the duration of time from when the leader timestamps a new entry to the moment when it recognizes a supermajority of ledger votes.
+Morgan defines confirmation as the duration of time from when the leader timestamps a new entry to the moment when it recognizes a supermajority of ledger votes.